aptos-foundation/AIPs/aips/aip-72.md

 ## Specifications

 An NFT minter creates the core minting contract that consists of a selection of modules from the NFT minting standard library.
 This methodology allows the minter to writer to develop a single file minting package that contains on order of 100 lines of code or less due to the ability to reuse the expansive minting module libraries.
-These modules include `token_refs`, `collection_refs`, `transfer_token`, `coin_payment` , `collection_properties`.
+These modules include `token_components`, `collection_components`, `coin_payment`, `collection_properties`.

 This standard will not be part of framework so that we could iterate fast and be more agile with extending it.
 To remove security risks, we decided to make the modules **non upgradable** and will deploy these using resource accounts and remove access to the signer capability. (**there are no private keys we can access**).